matloff/fastStat/README.md

 > linquistically equivalent, after all--but again, these instructors feel
 > that misintepretation is less likely this way.

-## Lesson INDICATORS:  Indicator Variables

-Often X has only the values only 1 and 0, indicating the presence or absence of some trait.
-That is the case in the opinion poll, for example, where the respondent replies Yes (1) or not-Yes (0).
-Such a variable is called an *indicator variable*, as it indicates whether the trait is present or not.
-They are also called *dummy variables* and in the case of machine learning people, *one-hot variables*.

-In this case, &#x100; is the average of a bunch of 0s and 1s.
-The sum of such numbers will be the number of 1s, so &#x100;
-reduces to the proportion of 1s.

-So, Q, the proportion of Yes responses to the opinion poll.
-After some algebraic simplification, it turns out that

-S<sup>2</sup> = &#x100; (1-&#x100;) / n

-(or use n-1 instead of n for s).

 ## Lesson CIAPPROX:  Confidence Intervals from Asymptotics

 The early developers of statistics defined a distribution family known